otostogan/logger/README.md

 ## Support

-sobbey-micro-logger is an open source project.
+otostogan-nest-logger is an open source project.
 It can grow thanks to the sponsors and support by the amazing backers.